BojanDolic/SSTC1/README.md

 ### Gate drive transformer

-I used the gate driver transformer to provide galvanic isolation between the logic board and the switching board.
-Output of the GDT is around 18V.
+I used the gate driver transformer to provide galvanic isolation between the logic and switching boards.
+The output of the GDT is around 18V.
-GDT is constructed using ferrite toroid made out of N30 material and Cat5 cable.
-I twisted the cables together to lower the parasitic inductance.
+GDT is constructed using a ferrite toroid made of N30 material and a Cat5 cable.
+I twisted the wires together to lower the parasitic inductance which needs to be kept at a minimum at high switching frequencies.

 <img src="pictures/gdt/gdt.jpg" width=900 height=700>